-Published on: 17 January 2015 | Last updated: 4 March 2017
+Published on: 17 January 2015 | Last updated: 7 April 2018

-Buying a bike box for the return journey
+Finding a bike box for the return journey

 Airports and train stations

-- Trapani airport where the deposito bagagli has a special rate for bike bags and boxes: 3€/day for the first 7 days and the 1.5€/day after that.
+Some airports and train stations have left luggage facilities, prices are around the 5 or 6-euro mark, so probably too expensive for anything other than longer than a week or so.
+An exception to this is Trapani airport in Sicilia where the deposito bagagli has a special rate for bike bags and boxes: 3€/day for the first 7 days and the 1.5€/day after that.
 It’s a pity more airports don’t follow their example.

 - Treviso (but see the (see also other services below)